Radial head fracture

 Radial head fractures are a common type of elbow fracture that typically occurs after a fall on an outstretched arm.
 They account for approximately one third of all elbow fractures and are frequently associated with other injuries of the elbow.
 Radial head fractures are diagnosed by a clinical assessment and medical imaging.
 A radial head fracture is treated according to the severity of the injury and its Mason-Johnston classification.
 Treatment may be surgical or nonsurgical.
 Stable isolated fractures typically have excellent outcomes.
 Unstable fractures with other associated injuries have varying outcomes.
 Common adverse outcomes include stiffness, pain, poor bone healing, and hardware complications.

+Signs and symptoms

+Symptoms of radial head fractures typically include pain and swelling around the elbow.
+The elbow and forearm may have restricted movement.

 Diagnosis and classification

 Radial head fractures are diagnosed from a clinical assessment and diagnostic imaging.
-Clinical assessment may include pain or tenderness at the radial head, bruising, swelling, and a limited range of motion of the injured elbow.
+Symptoms may include pain or tenderness at the radial head, bruising, swelling, and a limited range of motion of the injured elbow.
 Diagnostic imaging may include ultrasound, plain radiography (x-ray imaging), Computed tomography scan (CT), and magnetic resonance imaging (MRI).
 A fat pad sign may be present on diagnostic imaging and may indicate a radial head fracture.

 A diagnosed radial head fracture can be classified according to the Mason-Johnston system.